 Pruning Program

-GJG is thrilled to announce its Pruning Program taught by professional aesthetic pruners.
+GJG is thrilled to offer pruning workshops taught by skilled aesthetic pruners.

-The pruning program is designed for gardeners and landscape professionals interested in pruning for the health of a plant and aesthetics of the plant and landscape, while advancing your pruning and plant knowledge and skills.
+The pruning program is designed for gardeners and landscape professionals interested in pruning for the health and aesthetics of the plant and landscape, while advancing your pruning and plant knowledge and skills.

 Each course focuses on different aspects of pruning in regards to different plant material.
 See below.
 Check back often.
 New courses are added all the time.